 Using cash stuffing methods can make you stick to your money goals by not giving you another option.
 Mathews agrees, saying that cash stuffing, “…is beneficial for people who have a hard time understanding how much money they are spending in different areas of their life.
 It is a great opportunity to hold yourself accountable.”

-If you’ve been struggling with how to stop overspending (which I’ve already written about), cash stuffing is likely going to help tremendously.
+If you’ve been struggling with overspending, cash stuffing is likely going to help tremendously.

 You’ll spend less money overall